opennetworkinglab/ngsdn-tutorial/EXERCISE-3.md

 environment variable `ONOS_APPS`, used to define the built-in apps to load during startup.

-In our case this variable has value:
+In our case, this variable has value:

 ```
 ONOS_APPS=gui2,drivers.bmv2,lldpprovider,hostprovider
 ```

-Requesting ONOS to pre-load the following built-in apps:
+requesting ONOS to pre-load the following built-in apps:

 * `gui2`: ONOS web user interface (available at <http://localhost:8181/onos/ui>)
 * `drivers.bmv2`: BMv2/Stratum drivers based on P4Runtime, gNMI, and gNOI